Utah will give KN95 masks to children as the Delta variant fuels Covid-19 hospitalizations nationwide - KTVZ

 That guidance covers more than 90% of the US population — about 300 million people, according to a CNN analysis of CDC data published Monday.

-Louisiana Gov. John Bel Edwards temporarily reinstated his state’s mask mandate for all people age 5 and older, both vaccinated and unvaccinated, in indoor public places.
+Louisiana Gov. John Bel Edwards temporarily reinstated his state’s mask mandate for all people ages 5 and older, both vaccinated and unvaccinated, in indoor public places.
 The mandate goes into effect Wednesday.

-Wearing masks is important to help keep “our kids back in school and in-person and maintaining our growing economy by keeping businesses open,” Louisiana State Health Officer Dr. Joseph Kanter said.
+Wearing masks is important to help keep “our kids back in school and in-person and maintaining our growing economy by keeping businesses open,” said Dr. Joseph Kanter, Louisiana’s state health officer.

 No one should mistake the current situation as “just another surge,” Edwards said.